xeptor6569/billiards-boss/DEPLOY.md

 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh

-# Install Docker Compose (if not already installed)
+# Docker Compose V2 is included with Docker Desktop and newer Docker installations
+# If you need to install it separately (older systems):
+# Note: Modern Docker (v20.10+) includes `docker compose` as a plugin
-sudo apt install docker-compose -y
+# For older systems, you may need: sudo apt install docker-compose-plugin -y

 # Add your user to docker group (optional, to run without sudo)
 sudo usermod -aG docker $USER